 Filling out the on-line contact form is the first step in the application process.
 You will be contacted by our staff to arrange an interview to begin the application process.
 Or you can call 620-241-9590 to start the application process.
 The online contact form does not guarantee placement in the classroom.

-Please fill out a contact form to be contacted, and begin the application process.
+Please Fill out a contact form to be contacted, and begin the application Process

 To qualify for a funded slot in the McPherson Program: